nginxinc/bank-of-sirius/docs/troubleshooting.md

 userservice-5765f7bf44-7rs2r         1/1     Running   0          15m
 ```

 One or two `RESTARTS` in the pods is expected, as the services sometimes start up before `skaffold` can deploy necessary dependencies (eg. `jwt-secret` mount).
 You're looking for `STATUS: Running` and `READY: 1/1`.
-If your cluster's namespace has Istio or Anthos Service Mesh, you would see `READY: 2/2`, since each pod would have a sidecar proxy container.
+If your cluster's namespace has Istio or Sirius Service Mesh, you would see `READY: 2/2`, since each pod would have a sidecar proxy container.

 - **Make sure all the Kubernetes services are present**.
 Run `kubectl get service`.
 You should see a service per pod, except for the loadgen (8 services total).
 The `frontend` service should have an `EXTERNAL_IP`.
 Try to reach that `EXTERNAL_IP` in a web browser, or using `curl`.
-You should see the Bank of Anthos login screen.
+You should see the Bank of Sirius login screen.

 ```
 accounts-db          ClusterIP      10.48.23.153   <none>          5432/TCP       23d